GaloyMoney/blink/docs/hydra.md

 copy the Access token to the mobile app.

-you are now connect as the user when you add the Header `Oauth2-Token: {token}`. (note that Bearer should not be present, unlike for the Authorization header. seems to a oathkeeper quirks)
+you are now connected as the user when you add the Header `Oauth2-Token: {token}`. (note that Bearer should not be present, unlike for the Authorization header. seems to a oathkeeper quirks)

 ### debug